South Georgia State College Bachelor's of Science in Elementary and Special Education

 The College of Education admissions office also requires that you…

-- Must maintain a documented, overall (UNG and Transfer) grade point average of 3.0;
+- Must maintain a documented, overall (SGSC and Transfer) grade point average of 3.0;

 - Register with the Georgia Professional Standards Commission and secure your MyPSC account; and

-If you are a transfer student, apply to UNG and submit a letter of recommendation from a professor at your previous institution.
+If you are a transfer student, apply to SGSC and submit a letter of recommendation from a professor at your previous institution.

 Special Note for Transfer Students